Eddie Hearn

-Edward John Hearn (born 8 June 1979) is a British sports promoter and the chairman of Matchroom Sport and Professional Darts Corporation.
-Hearn has promoted many world champion boxers through Matchroom, including Anthony Joshua, Canelo Álvarez, Gennady Golovkin, Vasyl Lomachenko, Katie Taylor and many others.
+Edward John Hearn (born 8 June 1979) is an English sports promoter and the chairman of Matchroom Sport and the Professional Darts Corporation.
+Hearn is best known for his work with Matchroom Boxing, with which he has promoted multiple world champions including Anthony Joshua, Canelo Álvarez, Gennady Golovkin, Katie Taylor and Vasyl Lomachenko.
 He is the son of promoter Barry Hearn, the founder of Matchroom Sport.

-Education
+Early life and education

+Hearn was born in 1979 to Susan and Barry Hearn.
+Barry had grown up in a council estate in Dagenham but later became a successful businessman involved in sports promotion.
+During the 1980s snooker boom, the family moved into an 18-acre, 11-bedroom house in Brentwood, Essex.
+Eddie had one sibling, a sister named Katie.
+When Barry expanded into boxing promotion in the late 1980s, Eddie began to associate with figures such as Francis Ampofo, Frank Bruno, Chris Eubank and Lennox Lewis.
+Barry was afraid Eddie would "end up as one of those rich kids who have no motivation".
+To develop a work ethic, he gave Eddie chores such as shoe-shining and car-washing.
+By age 15, Eddie had begun cold calling to offer double-glazing, which he later described as "unbelievable schooling" for a salesman.

-Hearn was a student at the private Brentwood School, Essex.
+Hearn was a student at Brentwood School, a selective private school.
 He failed to get into sixth form at Brentwood School as he performed poorly on his GCSEs.
 Hearn played cricket and football to a high standard, and his father Barry petitioned the school to let him stay on for his sporting record, but the school refused.
 Hearn said, "I grew up thinking I was a hard nut and in Brentwood School I was.
 Anywhere else I was a pansy."
 He then went to Havering College of Further and Higher Education in Hornchurch, which was not selective.
 Barry encouraged Hearn to study by promising him £1,000 for a C or better grade in his A-level subjects, which were communications studies, physical education and business studies.
 Hearn achieved two Cs and one A.

-Early career
+Career

 Matchroom Sport was founded by Eddie's father, Barry Hearn.
 After leaving education, Hearn started a career at a sports management company representing golfers, eventually moving on to promote online poker with Matchroom with the events being broadcast worldwide.
 In the UK, they were broadcast by Channel 4, Channel 5 and Sky Sports.